scholarslab/digital-collect-toolkit/docs/omeka-setup/omeka-setup.md

 ## Custom Omeka Theme

-This toolkit also offers a custom Omeka theme that you can download for the styling of your public Omeka site.
-This is not required, but you may find it useful.
-For details on installing and customizing our custom Digital Collecting Theme for your site, see [here]({{ site.baseurl }}{% link docs/omeka-setup/custom-theme.md %}).
+This toolkit also offers a custom Omeka theme that you can download for the styling and content of your public Omeka site.
+This is not required, but you may find it useful for getting your collecting site up and running quickly with minimal technical knowledge.
+Our theme offers customizable settings for the appearance and content of your site, easily accessible from the Omeka admin dashboard, no coding knowledge needed!
+For details on installing and customizing our Digital Collecting Theme for your site, see [here]({{ site.baseurl }}{% link docs/omeka-setup/custom-theme.md %}).

 ## Administering your Omeka Classic Site